-Most of the training offered in the industry is not certification, it is training to a certificate.
+Most of the training offered in the industry is not a certification, it is training for a certificate.

 Although a training certificate is valuable, it is not a certification as defined by the credentialing organizations that are the standards in all other professions.
-The quality and legitimacy of a certification is determined by the standards used to govern the program.
+The quality and legitimacy of certification are determined by the standards used to govern the program.

 Why ISDA Certification

-Certification demonstrates to the employer or client a level of knowledge, skill and above all – experience; and a comment to professionalism.
+Certification demonstrates to the employer or client a level of knowledge, skill, and above all – experience; and comments on professionalism.
 It is the market that determines the value of a certification.
-The real world view is that a certification must be earned through a test of knowledge and skill coupled with extensive experience.
+The real-world view is that certification must be earned through a test of knowledge and skill coupled with extensive experience.

 The ISDA Certification Program

 ISDA offers certifications in Security Driving and Secure Transportation.
 The ISDA Certification is for those practitioners who are experienced and employed in the industry.
-To ensure a high level of professionalism all candidates must have a minimum of two years’ experience, with a tested level of knowledge and verification of skill.*
+To ensure a high level of professionalism, all candidates must have a minimum of two years of experience, with a tested level of knowledge and verification of skill.*

 The Certification Process is voluntary.
 Practitioners can join ISDA as a Member and elect NOT to qualify for Certification.

 The ISDA certification cannot be purchased; it must be earned.
-There never have been and there will never be a “send check, get certified process”.
+There has never been, and there will never be, a “send check, get certified process.”